MatthewZMD/.emacs.d/README.md

 ### Iedit

-[Iedit](https://github.com/victorhge/iedit), a minor mode that allows editing multiple regions simultaneousy in a buffer or a region.
+[Iedit](https://github.com/victorhge/iedit) is a versatile minor mode that facilitates simultaneous editing of multiple regions within a buffer or a selected region, streamlining the editing process.

 ```emacs-lisp
 (use-package iedit